Annalisa11/vitals-report/README.md

 #### 2. Api-proxy (Node.js)

-The api proxy is a small server that proxies the api requests just enough to satisfy Frontend needs.
-Navigate into the `api-proxy` folder and run this command.
+Navigate into the `api-proxy` folder and start the server.
 ```
 cd api-proxy
 node index.js